MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/userdata/MCDUserDataFeedNotificationTypes.md

 @interface MCDUserDataFeedNotificationTypes : NSObject
 ```

-This class provides the MCDUserDataFeedNotficationTypes.
+This class provides the valid notification types for MCDUserDataFeedSyncScope.notificationType.

 ## Properties